-The organizational capabilities are Leadership, Organization & Culture, and Human skills.
-These capabilities assess how skilled the organization is in developing and understanding data from management to operational levels.
+The organisational capabilities are Leadership, Organization & Culture, and Human skills.
+These capabilities assess how skilled the organisation is in developing and understanding data from management to operational levels.

 The technological capabilities measure the maturity of the Architecture & Technology.
 The Architecture evaluates how much automation and manual work is needed to produce value from the data.
 The Technology stack looks into the actual tools that are used for implementing the architecture and data processing automation.

 In addition, the technological capabilities contain the Data Assets and Analytics & AI Portfolio.
 The Data Asset views the state of the data itself, how broadly and easily the data asset can be used, and what is the quality of the data.
 Analytics & AI portfolio assess the availability and use of artificial intelligence and advanced analytics.